SamGorr/tscmf_system/testing/limits-check-test-plan.md

 - Only facilities matching the transaction's product type are displayed
 - All utilization bars correctly represent utilization percentages
 - Color coding of utilization bars is consistent and accurate
+- All limit calculations use covered amount rather than transaction total amount
 - All edge cases are handled gracefully with appropriate messages